rebcabin/tangledown/README.md

 ## IMPERATIVES

 > First, write a paper about your code, explaining, at least to yourself, what you want to do and how you plan to do it.
 Flesh out your actual code inside the paper.
-RUN your code inside the paper, capturing printouts and charts and diagrams and what not, so others (including your future self) can see the code at work.
+RUN your code inside the paper, capturing printouts and charts and diagrams and what not, so others, including, first, your future self, can see the code at work.
 Iterate the process, rewriting prose and code as you invent and simplify, in a loop.

-### Executable Order Versus Human-Understandable Order
+### Executable Order Versus Narrative Order

-Ok, that's just ordinary Jupyter-notebook practice, right?
+> Ok, that's just ordinary Jupyter-notebook practice, right?
 Code inside your documentation, right?
+Doxygen and Sphinx inside-out, right?

+No, Literate Programming is _both_ inside out _and_ upside-down from the usual, broken, way!
+"Notebook" solves the inside-out problem; Literate Programming solves the upside-down problem.

-With ordinary Jupyter-notebook practice, you write everything in ***executable order***, because a Jupyter notebook is just a fancy interface to an execution kernel.
-The notebook inherits the sequential constraints of the underlying kernel.
-Executable order usually forces you to define all details before you use them.
-With Literate Programming, you write in ***human-understandable order***.
+With ordinary notebook practice, you must write everything in ***executable order***, because a Jupyter notebook is just an interface to an execution kernel.
+The notebook inherits the sequential constraints of the underlying intrepreter and compiler.
+Executable order usually forces us to define all details before using them.
+With Literate Programming, you write in ***narrative order***, much more understandable to humans.

-Executable order is usually the reverse of human-understandable order.
+Executable order is usually the reverse of narrative order.
 Humans want to understrand the big picture *first*, then the details.
 They want to see the box-top of the jigsaw puzzle _before_ looking at all the pieces.
-Executable order is ***upside-down and inside-out*** to the human's point-of-view.
+Executable order is ***upside-down*** to the human's point-of-view.

 We've all had the experience of reading code and notebooks backwards so we don't get overwhelmed by details before understanding the big picture.
 That observation leads us to another imperative.

-> Write about your code in human-understandable order.
+> Write about your code in narrative order.
 Don't be tyrranized by your programming language into defining everything before you can talk about anything.
 Use tools to rearrange your code in executable order.

 [Donald Knuth](http://amturing.acm.org/award_winners/knuth_1013846.cfm) invented Literate Programming so that he could both write _about_ [MetaFont](https://en.wikipedia.org/wiki/Metafont) and [TeX](https://texfaq.org/FAQ-lit) and _implement_ them in the same place.
 These are two of the most important computer programs ever written.
-Their longevity and quality speak to the viability of Literate Programming.
+Their longevity and quality testify to the viability of Literate Programming.

-## Tangledown is Inside This Here Document, README.md
+## Tangledown is Here, Inside, README.md

 ***Tangledown*** is the tool that rearranges code from any Markdown file into executable order.
 This here document, README.md, the one you're reading right now, is the Literate Program for Tangledown.

 Because our documentation language is Markdown, the language of this document is _Literate Markdown_.
-This here README.md, which you're reading right now, contains all the source for the Literate-Markdown tool, `tangledown.py`, with all its documentation, all presented in human-understandable order, a top-down narrative style, like a story.
+This here README.md, which you're reading right now, contains all the source for the Literate-Markdown tool, `tangledown.py`, with all its documentation, all presented in narrative order, like a story.

 `tangledown.py` ***tangles*** code out of any Markdown document, not just this here README.md that you're reading right now.
 The verb "tangle" is traditional in Literate Programming.
-You might think it should be "untangle," because the Markdown document is all tangled up from executable order.
+You might think it should be "untangle," because a Literate Markdown document is all tangled up from executable order.
 But Knuth prefers the human's point of view.
-The Markdown document contains the code in the _correct_, human-understandable order.
+The Markdown document contains the code in the _correct_, narrative order.

-If we need something _more_ powerful than Tangledown, we'll go back to [org-babel](http://orgmode.org/worg/org-contrib/babel/) in Emacs (or [spacemacs](http://spacemacs.org/) for you VIM users).
+If we need something _more_ powerful than Tangledown, we can go back to [org-babel](http://orgmode.org/worg/org-contrib/babel/) in Emacs (or [spacemacs](http://spacemacs.org/) for you VIM users).
 Those are much more powerful, best-of-breed Literate-Programming tools.
 You have to learn some Emacs to use them, and that's an  barrier for many people.
 Markdown is good enough for Github, and thus for most of us right now.

 You can _also_ run Tangledown inside a Jupyter notebook, specifically one that is linked to this here document, README.md, the one you're reading right now.
 See [this section](#oh-my-jupytext) for more.